-A few weeks ago, we taught you how to pitch Abstract to anyone in our first post in a series we’re calling “The Champion’s Toolkit”.
+A few weeks ago, we taught you how to pitch Abstract Branches to anyone in our first post in a series we’re calling “The Champion’s Toolkit”.
 If you’ve already spread the good word of Abstract, the next logical step is to get a few folks on your team to start using it, together.

 T-15 day(s): Recruit your design friends

 While Abstract Branches is helpful for your personal design work, it’s a game changer for collaboration.
 Aha moments pop up as you’re working in Abstract Branches: